 The Entity-Relationship Diagram shown in the figure # represents the process of how the database works in the system.
 In this diagram, it will illustrate the entities relating to one another.
 We have admin, customer, staff, Inventory, products, payments, reservations, tokens, and system and email notifications.
 Where the key entity is the Inventory that supplies the product’s ingredients.
 If the product’s ingredients are out of stock from the Inventory the product will be unavailable for orders and can’t be selected by either staff or customers.
 When the Inventory has a warning or out of stock status the system will then notify the admin to restock the Inventory so the product will be available for orders.
 Once the order is placed and has been paid an email notification will be sent to the customer who ordered the product.
 We also have a reservation table that will be filled by the customer and will be verified by the staff and afterwards is saved to the database.
-Lastly, for authentication purposes tokens is set for each user including customer, staff and admins for security these tokens are generated every time they login.
+Lastly, for authentication purposes, tokens are set for each user including customer, staff and admins for security these tokens are generated every time they login.

 Cost-Benefit Analysis